 When you create/edit a link in the block editor, there are three toggle buttons; the second is “Search engines should ignore this link (mark as nofollow)”, and you can toggle that on if you want to make a link nofollow.
 WordPress automatically marks links left in your comments as nofollow.

 Backlinks are harder to get.
-One way to see how your site is doing in terms of backlinks is by checking your DA (domain authority), a metric developed by Moz.
-It’s heavily impacted by how many people are linking to your blog and how much DA cred they have.
+One way to see how your site is doing in terms of backlinks is checking your DA (domain authority), a metric developed by Moz.
+It’s heavily impacted by how many people are linking to your blog and what their DA is.

 Some posts related to backlinks: